Delving into Inter-Image Invariance for Unsupervised Visual Representations: Experiments

-\textbf{Low-shot image classification.} Next, we explore the quality of learned representations when there are few training examples per category by transferring to the low-shot VOC07 classification task.
-Specifically, we vary the number of labeled examples in each class and train linear SVMs on the frozen backbone following the same setup in~\cite{goyal2019scaling}.
-We report mAP across five independent samples for each low-shot value evaluated on the test split of VOC07.
-Table~\ref{tab:linear} shows the final mAP results of different methods obtained with the averages of all low-shot values and all independent runs.
-The per-shot results are given in the appendix.
-InterCLR substantially outperforms its intra-image invariance learning counterpart.
+\textbf{Setup.} Next, we explore the quality of learned representations when there are few training examples per category by transferring to the low-shot VOC07 classification task.
+Specifically, we vary the number of labeled examples in each class and train linear SVMs on the frozen backbone following the same procedure in~\cite{goyal2019scaling}.
+We train on the trainval split of VOC07 and report mAP across five independent samples for each low-shot value evaluated on the test split of VOC07.